-The master calendar is administered through the Office of the President.
-Most items can be added to the calendar simply by sending a request to the Office of the President.
-Items that impact the entire campus or affect other events may be referred to an appropriate designee or committee before being placed on the activities calendar.
-Requests concerning the Academic Calendar should be made through the Faculty Senate President.
+- The master calendar is administered through the Office of the President.
+Most items can be added to - the calendar simply by sending a request to the Office of the President.
+Items that impact the entire - 263 campus or affect other events may be referred to an appropriate designee or committee before being - placed on the activities calendar.
+Requests concerning the Academic Calendar should be made through - the Faculty Senate President.
 All Athletics events will be updated by the Sports Information Director.

-3.2 TOTAL STAFF MEETINGS
+266 3.2 TOTAL STAFF MEETINGS

-Total Staff Meetings are called by the President's Office.
-These monthly meetings take precedence over other activities.
+- 267 Total Staff Meetings are called by the President's Office.
+These monthly meetings take precedence over - other activities.
 The meetings will be approximately one hour in length.
-It is expected that all full time faculty and staff members will attend.
-Virtual accommodations will be provided for remote employees Part-time and adjunct employees are invited, but not required.
+It is expected that all full time - 269 faculty and staff members will attend.
+Virtual accommodations will be provided for remote employees - 270 Part-time and adjunct employees are invited, but not required.

-3.3 Professional Development & Staff Trainings
+271 3.3 Professional Development & Staff Trainings

-The College provides seeks to provide regular opportunities for professional development.
-Currently, this is done through campus-sponsored events and Vector Solutions, which provides an asynchronous virtual learning environment.

-The Office of the President serves as the primary source for communicating campus-wide training requirements and deadlines.
-Other departments and divisions may offer (require) additional training appropriate to the function of that department of division.

-Virtual training access is available through the Staff Resources Web Page.

-There is an expectation that all staff will attend professional developments as offered on campus, and as appropriate to the individual's role or function.
-If a staff member is unable to be in attendance, absences should be communicated to the Chief of Staff (Staff) or Chief Academic Officer (Faculty).

-In addition, professional Staff and Faculty are encouraged to attend external professional development opportunities as resources/budgets allow.
+- 272 The College provides seeks to provide regular opportunities for professional development.
+Currently, - this is done through campus-sponsored events and Vector Solutions, which provides an asynchronous - virtual learning environment. - 275 The Office of the President serves as the primary source for communicating campus-wide training - 276 requirements and deadlines.
+Other departments and divisions may offer (require) additional training - appropriate to the function of that department of division. - 278 Virtual training access is available through the Staff Resources Web Page. - There is an expectation that all staff will attend professional developments as offered on campus, and as - appropriate to the individual's role or function.
+If a staff member is unable to be in attendance, - absences should be communicated to the Chief of Staff (Staff) or Chief Academic Officer (Faculty). - 282 In addition, professional Staff and Faculty are encouraged to attend external professional development - 283 opportunities as resources/budgets allow.

-3.4 EMERITUS STATUS
+284 3.4 EMERITUS STATUS

-A staff member who retires from his or her respective office after the age of 55 and has been a full-time employee for at least fifteen years, and whose career is characterized by outstanding excellence and distinguished service to the College, may be granted emeritus status by the Board of Trustees.

-The title of emeritus does not confer any status related to employment, benefits or entitlements, other than what items highlighted in this policy statement.

-The President may withhold or withdraw a request for emeritus status for those exiting the College due to a suspension or termination process or where evidence of conduct is in violation of the standards articulated herein.
+- A staff member who retires from his or her respective office after the age of 55 and has been a full-time - 286 employee for at least fifteen years, and whose career is characterized by outstanding excellence and - distinguished service to the College, may be granted emeritus status by the Board of Trustees. - 288 The title of emeritus does not confer any status related to employment, benefits or entitlements, other - than what items highlighted in this policy statement. - 290 The President may withhold or withdraw a request for emeritus status for those exiting the College due - 291 to a suspension or termination process or where evidence of conduct is in violation of the standards - articulated herein.
 The individual has the right to appeal, as outlined by College policy.

-Emeriti Status related to Faculty is articulated in the Faculty Handbook.
+293 Emeriti Status related to Faculty is articulated in the Faculty Handbook.

-3.5 ARCHIVES
+294 3.5 ARCHIVES

-The purpose of the Archives is to preserve (collect, keep, and share) the story of Central Christian College of Kansas & Wessington Springs The Archives program has been created by the President to fulfill the Central Christian College of Kansas Board of Trustees mandate for the preservation of records.
-Students, staff, alumni, and friends are urged to use the Archives as a resource.

-A Record Retention Schedule (located at G:/Groups /Archives) is used to identify records for preservation or destruction.
+- The purpose of the Archives is to preserve (collect, keep, and share) the story of Central Christian - 296 College of Kansas & Wessington Springs The Archives program has been created by the President to - 297 fulfill the Central Christian College of Kansas Board of Trustees mandate for the preservation of records. - 298 Students, staff, alumni, and friends are urged to use the Archives as a resource. - 299 A Record Retention Schedule is used to identify records for preservation or destruction.

-3.6 IDENTIFICATION CARDS
+300 3.6 Identification Cards